Frequently Asked Questions

 Is there any SAG support on the bike course?

-There will be mechanical support in the transition area on race morning, but not on the race course.
+There will be mechanical support in the transition area on race morning and limited neutral support volunteers riding the course to help with minor mechanical troubles.

 Are there any water bottle hand offs on the bike course?